 2) Nonimmune HA:

 a) RBC destruction (mechanical; because of fibrin deposition, artificial valves or native valvular disease, stents, “march hemoglobinuria,” thrombotic thrombocytopenic purpura [TTP], hemolytic-uremic syndrome [HUS], disseminated intravascular coagulation [DIC]).

 b) Infections (malaria, babesiosis, toxoplasmosis, leishmaniasis, Clostridium perfringens).

-c) Chemical or physical factors (methemoglobinemia, drugs [mitomycin C; cyclosporine, or INN ciclosporin; tacrolimus; ticlopidine; sulfonamides; sulfasalazine; dapsone; platinum analogues], drugs of abuse [cocaine], metals [lead, copper], venoms [Loxosceles spiders, bee, wasp, cobra, viper], severe burns).
+c) Chemical or physical factors (drugs [mitomycin C; cyclosporine, or INN ciclosporin; tacrolimus; ticlopidine; sulfonamides; sulfasalazine; dapsone; platinum analogues], drugs of abuse [cocaine], metals [lead, copper], venoms [Loxosceles spiders, bee, wasp, cobra, viper], severe burns).